robfatland/pythonbytes/1dca/README5.md

 ### Indexing `livingspace`

-For `i = 0` at the first cell (cell 0) of `livingspace` we have an index `i - 1`.
+For `i = 0` at the first cell (cell 0) of `livingspace` we have an index `i - 1` for its neighbor to the left, which is `-1`.
+But allowed indices (we thought) run from 0, 1, 2, ..., nSpaces - 1.
+Notice `-1` is not an option as far as we know.
+Furthermore that neighbor to the left is actually the one at the very far right end with index `nSpaces - 1` (because `livingspace` wraps around like a bracelet or a ring).

+Ok so what do we do about this?
+The good news is: We don't need to do anything special because Python already takes care of this.

 In Python you can use an index of -1 to mean *the very last element of the list*.
 In other words Python has a built-in wrap-around for lists.
-That is why it is ok to use `livingspace[-1]`.
+That is why it is ok to use `livingspace[-1]` or `oldlivingspace[-1]`.
 This is interpreted as `livingspace[nSpaces - 1]` which is just the last element of the list.
+It is just what we want.
+This leaves us just one more problem which is what happens with the neighbor to the *right* at the very far right side of the `livingspace` list.

 For the cell to the *right* of cell `i` we have the index `i + 1` we can run into trouble